Ugly Betty: Awards and nominations

 The series won two Golden Globe Awards on January 15, 2007, for "Best Leading Actress in a Comedy Series" (America Ferrera) and Best Comedy Series.
 Ferrera also won a SAG Award on January 28, 2007, for "Best Actress in a Comedy Series".
-On June 4, 2007, the series was honored with a Peabody Award "for demonstrating that wit and humanity never go out of style."

-Ugly Betty won the Outstanding Comedy Series award by the Gay & Lesbian Alliance Against Defamation in April 2007.
+On June 4, 2007, the series was honored with a Peabody Award "for demonstrating that wit and humanity never go out of style."Ugly Betty won the Outstanding Comedy Series award by the Gay & Lesbian Alliance Against Defamation in April 2007.
 Judith Light also won a Prism Award for her portrayal of Claire Meade.

-On July 19, 2007, the series received 11 nominations at the 59th Primetime Emmy Awards in the Comedy category (the most of any comedy series), including Outstanding Comedy Series, Best Actress (Ferrera), Best Supporting Actress (Williams), and Best Guest Starring Actress (Hayek for her role as Sofia; Light for her role as Claire.
+On July 19, 2007, the series received 11 nominations at the 59th Primetime Emmy Awards in the Comedy category (the most of any comedy series), including Outstanding Comedy Series, Outstanding Lead Actress in a Comedy Series (Ferrera), Outstanding Supporting Actress in a Comedy Series (Williams), and Outstanding Guest Actress in a Comedy Series (Hayek for her role as Sofia; Light for her role as Claire.
 Both lost to Elaine Stritch).
-It won three awards — Best Casting in a Comedy Series, Best Direction in a Comedy Series (for the show's pilot episode), and Best Actress in a Comedy Series (Ferrera).
-For its second season, it received six other Primetime Emmy Award nominations, going home empty handed.
-Overall, Ugly Betty has been nominated for eighteen Emmy Awards.
+It won three awards — Outstanding Casting for a Comedy Series, Outstanding Directing for a Comedy Series (for the show's pilot episode), and Outstanding Lead Actress in a Comedy Series (Ferrera).

-Although The NAACP Image Awards honors African Americans in the entertainment industry, the series won five of the Image Awards' eight major TV categories, a rarity among television series with a multicultural cast.
-In addition to winning an Image award for the TV series in 2007 and Ferrera for best actress in 2008, Vanessa Williams won back-to-back honors (in 2007 and 2008) in the Supporting Actress category for her portrayal of Wilhelmina Slater.

-Owing to the massive success of "Ugly Betty" in the United Kingdom, Ugly Betty was nominated for Most Popular Comedy Programme at the National Television Awards in October 2008, but lost to domestic ITV comedy series Benidorm.

-The ALMA Awards honors the Hispanic entertainment community.
-During its first season, Ugly Betty won four of its first seven nominations, and in the second season took home three more, along with a Chevrolet Entertainer of the Year Award for Ferrera for her work on the show.
-Overall, the series has received 162 nominations.